oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Metaschema
 <metaschema>
-The CSAF Extension Metaschema MUST be used to validate a CSAF Extension Schema.
+The CSAF Extension Metaschema SHALL be used to validate a CSAF Extension Schema.

 === Content Schema
 <content-schema>
-An extension MUST contain exactly the following elements: CSAF Extension Schema (`$schema`), Extension Category (`category`), Critical (`critical`) and Content (`content`).
+An extension SHALL contain exactly the following elements: CSAF Extension Schema (`$schema`), Extension Category (`category`), Critical (`critical`) and Content (`content`).

 ```yaml